AaronJR-coode/airbnb-clone-project/README.md

   - for testing the and end product
   DevOps engineers
   - builds continuous integration and continuous delivery pipelines for faster delivery
+# Technology Stack
+Django
+a web framework for building RESTful APIs
+PostgreSQL
+relational database management system
+GraphQL
+Open-source data query and manipulation language for APIs, and a runtime for fulfilling queries with existing data.